yulondawyatt/unit-fundamentals/higher-order-functions/readme.md

 `setTimeOut` is a higher-order global function that accepts two arguments.
 The first one is the callback function, and the second is a number that represents the number of milliseconds to wait.
 (2000 milliseconds equals 2 seconds).

 `setTimeout` is unopinionated about the code you write inside the callback.
 It can be whatever you want.
 This makes it a very customizable function and allows you to stack its functionality with other functionality.
-This allows for many opportunities to use it however and whenever needed.

 ```js
 setTimeout(() => {